auraphp/Aura.View/README.md

         // a template finder
         new Finder
     );

+Note that if we instantiate manually, we will need to configure the `Container` manually to add helper services.

 Assigning Data
 --------------

-You can assign variables to the template script by setting properties on the template object, like so:
+We can assign variables to the template script by setting properties on the template object, like so:

     <?php
     // business logic
     $template->var = 'World';

-You can then reference those properties from within the template script using `$this`:
+We can then reference those properties from within the template script using `$this`:

     <?php
     // template script
     $e = $this->getHelper('escape');
     echo $e($this->var);

-You can assign multiple data properties at once using `setData()`:
+We can assign multiple data properties at once using `setData()`:

     <?php
     // business logic